lucaparmigiani/rnd_dbseq/README.md

 # `rnd_dbseq` - Random de Bruijn sequence

-Implementation in C++ and python for random de Bruijn sequences of any alphabet.
+Implementation in C++ and python for the generation of random de Bruijn sequences of any alphabet.

 ## Binary alphabet